Fr0sT-Brutal/awesome-pascal/README.md

 // *Free with source for non-commercial usage (only) with some [conditions](http://help.madshi.net/License.htm).
 Available to download as part of `madCollection` installer.
 Pretty well documented.
 Requires `madBasic` package.*

+## Report generating ##

+* [Report Manager](http://reportman.sourceforge.net/).
+Report manager is a reporting application (Report Manager Designer) and a set of libraries and utilities to preview, export or print reports.
+Include native .Net and Delphi/C++Builder libraries, ActiveX component and also standard dynamic link library for use in any language like GNU C.

+* [FortesReport](https://github.com/fortesinformatica/fortesreport-ce).
+The FortesReport is a powerful report generator available as a package of components for Delphi.

 ## Unit Testing ##

 * [DUnitX](https://github.com/VSoftTechnologies/DUnitX).
 New test framework, taking ideas from DUnit, NUnit and other test frameworks.
 It is designed to work with Delphi 2010 or later, it makes use of language/RTL features that are not available in older versions of Delphi.